akarshijain/akarshijain/README.md

 ### 👩‍🎓 About Me:
 - 🎓 Master's Student in Computer Science at SUNY Buffalo, diving into Systems Programming.
-- 🚀 Experienced in Software Development, Data Engineering, and passionate about AI, Blockchain, and Web Development.
+- 🚀 Experienced in Software Development, Data Engineering, and passionate about AI and Machine Learning.
 - 💼 Internship experiences at Good Creator Co., Knowlarity, and Healing Touch NGO.
 - 🌱 My academic journey includes extensive coursework in Data Structures, Algorithms, Computer Architecture, Operating Systems, Database Management, Software Engineering, and more.
 - 📫 Reach out: [ajakarshi@gmail.com](mailto:ajakarshi@gmail.com) | [LinkedIn](https://www.linkedin.com/in/akarshijain/)
 - 🌈 Pronouns: She/Her

 ### 📚 My College Journey:
-- **Learning**: Gained proficiency in a range of subjects including Deep Learning, Machine Learning, AI, NLP, Blockchain, and Cryptocurrency.
+- **Learning**: Gained proficiency in a range of subjects including Deep Learning, Machine Learning and Computer Vision.
 - **Research**: Published papers on EEG Visualization and the role of Yoga in neuropsychiatric disorders.
 - **Projects**: Hands-on experience in Brain Tumor Detection using CNN, Hand Gesture Metro Ticket Booking System, and more.